Stay safe with a tailored home security system

-If you want to flavour the Christmas roast, now is the time to take a single organic garlic clove and plant it in the ground.
-“Put the flat bottom down and pointy bit facing up; it’s that easy and, if you plant a clove now, you’ll have a whole garlic bulb by Christmas,” Marcelle says.
+If you want to flavour the Christmas roast, autumn is the time to take a single organic garlic clove and plant it in the ground.
+“Put the flat bottom down and pointy bit facing up; it’s that easy and, if you plant a clove [in autumn], you’ll have a whole garlic bulb by Christmas,” Marcelle says.

 She points out that it’s important to use heirloom or organic garlic and other produce when growing from scraps to ensure they haven’t been genetically modified to stop them regrowing.

 One of the most popular backyard gardening hacks is using a potato’s ‘eyes’ – the spots that form roots – to grow a crop, but Marcelle warns you risk infecting a garden plot with potato disease.
 She recommends using only ‘certified seed potatoes’, which are free from diseases such as brown rot.

 Seed preservation is also simple, Marcelle says.
 For store-bought produce, simply scrape seeds out of vegetables such as capsicum or chilli and dry them on a paper towel.
 Store them and plant in the spring – the same method is used for most seeds, she says.

 If you have a spindly tomato plant left in the garden, that’s the foundation for next year’s crop, she says.
 Simply leave the plant to self-seed or scrape out the seeds from the tomatoes and dry on paper towelling, ready for replanting next spring.

 Beans and peas inside pods are seeds that can be dried and planted for next season’s crop, she says.
 And pumpkin is easily grown from the seeds taken straight from the guts of this kitchen staple.